choria-io/go-choria/README.md

 I imagine a number of other scenarios:

-  * Publishing registration data to Kafka
+  * Publishing registration data to Kafka, Lambda, Search systems, other CMDB
+  * Updating PuppetDB facts more frequently than node runs to optimize discovery against it
   * Setting up generic listeners like `choria.adapter.elk` that can be used to receive replies and publish them into ELK.
 You can do `mco rpc ... --reply-to choria.adapter.elk --nr` which would then not show the results to the user but instead publish them to ELK

 Here we configure the NATS Streaming Adapter.
 It listens for `request` messages from the old school MCollective Registration system and republish those messages into NATS Streaming where you can process them at a more leisurely pace and configure retention to your own needs.